Skip to main content

 수정과 (Sujeonggwa) - Persimmon Punch

-A traditional Korean punch made with dried persimmons, ginger, cinnamon, and pine nuts.
-Served cold with the rehydrated persimmons and pine nuts floating in the sweet, spicy liquid.
-Popular during holidays and celebrations.
+A Korean punch made from dried persimmons, ginger, cinnamon, and pine nuts.
+It's served cold, the softened persimmons and pine nuts bobbing in a sweet, spiced liquid.
+You'll see it most around holidays and celebrations.

 punchCold